 Looking for an easy, delicious, and healthy recipe to make for dinner tonight?
-This Stuffed Portobello Mushroom recipe is the perfect meal!
+This stuffed portobello mushroom recipe is the perfect meal!
 This recipe is easy to follow, and it's sure to please everyone at the table.
 Plus, the portobello stuffing can be used for many dishes as a great way to get your daily dose of vegetables.

 We love having a Stuffed portobello mushroom as an appetizer or side dish or having two as a main course next to a green salad.
-These beauties are ready in 30 minutes, and as a side dish, they are perfect for any occasion or a meatless dinner, one of our dearest Italian stuffed portobello mushroom recipes.
+These beauties are ready in 30 minutes, and as a side dish, they are perfect for any occasion or a meatless dinner, one of our dearest Italian recipes.

 They are not only present in our day-to-day lives but also one of our fall season favorites, and they always appear on our Christmas table.